fscorrupt/Posterizarr/README.md

    - `magickinstalllocation`: ImageMagick installation location.
    - `font`: Font file name.
    - `overlayfile`: Overlay file name.
-   - `LibraryFolders`: true/false for the asset structure in one flat Folder or splited in lib folders like pmm needs it.
+   - `LibraryFolders`: true/false for the asset structure in one flat Folder or split into library media folders like pmm needs it.
    - `SeasonPosters`: true/false for also creating season posters (if ImageProcessing is false, it queries fanart.tv for season posters, fallback is show poster, because tvdb/tmdb do not have season posters)

    **OverlayPart**